 This course is designed to introduce individuals to responsibilities of fire science-related instruction in preparation for the Office of the Illinois State Fire Marshal (OSFM) Level: Fire Officer I. Students planning to submit an examination request for the Instructor I exam will be required to meet Office of the Illinois State Fire Marshal (OSFM) eligibility requirements.
 Concepts introduced will include approaches to learning, instructional design and methods, as well as use of technology and assessment tools.
-PREREQUISITE: EPF 1204 Firefighting Applications.
+PREREQUISITES: EPF 1203, EPF 1204, or Certified Basic Operations Firefighter.
 Lecture.
 Repeatable 3 times.
+EPF 2204 Fire Investigation & Inspection